H-K-47/eqmac/eqmac_mq/Release/readme.txt

 A batch file is provided to inject the DLL for you.
 The maps folder is needed in order to draw the in-game map.
 You can change various options by editing the eqmac_mq.ini configuration file.
-You can make a zone specific configuration file by creating a ZONENAME.ini in the maps folder. (example: c:\eqmac\maps\poknowledge.ini)
+You can make a zone specific configuration file by creating a ZONENAME.ini in the zoneconfigs folder. (example: c:\eqmac\zoneconfigs\poknowledge.ini)
-You can make a character specific configuration file by creating a eqmac_mq-CHARACTERNAME.ini file in your EQMac folder (example: c:\eqmac\eqmac_mq-Soandso.ini)
+You can make a character specific configuration file by creating a CHARACTERNAME.ini file in the charconfigs folder (example: c:\eqmac\charconfigs\Soandso.ini)

 Command List:
 TODO